 - Secondly, ensure you are up to date with PAYE and any outstanding amounts are paid or scheduled to be paid HMRC

 - Finally, send your final Full Payment Submission for the year to HMRC via RTI and, if the software you use is set up for it, make sure to mark it ‘Final Return’.
 If this is not possible then it’s likely the software you’re using automatically schedules an EPS marked ‘Final Return’ instead.
 This will show no figures but will have a box ticked ‘Final Return’.
-This doesn’t have to be done before the end of the tax year but must be done by 19th April 2020.
+This doesn’t have to be done before the end of the tax year but must be done before the 20th of April 2021.

 These must be issued to all employees working for your business at 5th April.
 It tells your employee how much they have earned and how much tax and National Insurance they have paid.
 It’s an important document for your employees so make sure that they do receive it.